 The vinegar used in tomato ketchup making is vegan.

 Spices are sourced from plants and are therefore always vegan in their natural state.
 Any spice blends added to ketchup are vegan-friendly.

 Salt is a mineral that comes from the earth, and no animals are exploited or involved in its production.

 Based on the above, you’d think that ketchup is vegan, and suitable for a plant-based diet.
 But it’s not as simple as that.

 Sugar or Brown Sugar

-Some consider sugar in ketchup to be non-vegan-friendly, as many white and brown sugars are filtered and bleached using animal bone char.
+While not an animal product in itself, many vegans consider sugar in ketchup to be non-vegan-friendly, as many white and brown sugars are filtered and bleached using animal bone char.